tanhuajie/Reason-RFT/README.md

 #### Step 2: Construct Dataset for ANS-SFT, COT-SFT, Reason-RFT(-Zero)

-*If you want to implement training process for our three main tasks, only 'A1-Spatial-Transformation-train-60k-cot.json', 'A2-Structure-Perception-train-4k5-cot.json' and 'A3-Visual-Counting-train-35k-cot.json' are needed respectively.
+**Note:** If you want to implement training process for our three main tasks, only three Meta-Json files -- **'A1-Spatial-Transformation-train-60k-cot.json', 'A2-Structure-Perception-train-4k5-cot.json' and 'A3-Visual-Counting-train-35k-cot.json'** -- are needed respectively.
 Then, all the training-used json files can be constructed by these three Meta-Json files above.

-At this step, you should write the simple scripts to complete the construction for your own training-used json files, according to the sample format as shown below.*
+At this step, you should write the simple scripts to complete the construction for your own training-used json files directly, according to the sample format as shown below.

-📑 1.
-For **ANS-SFT** training, we use ShareGPT format to refactor each sample:
+**📑 1.
+For *ANS-SFT* training, we use ShareGPT format to refactor each sample:**

 ```json
 {